 Putting It All Together

 Struggling with recurrent bacterial vaginosis is a common health complication for many women.
 However, studies are providing limited evidence that supports the success of combination therapy.
-Integrative treatments that fuse antibiotics and probiotics work together to destroy the harmful bacteria while infusing the vaginal flora with beneficial bacteria.
-Therefore, helping restore balance to the vaginal microbiome and safeguarding it from a recurrent outbreak.
+Integrative treatments that fuse antibiotics and probiotics work together to restore balance to the vaginal microbiome.
 Furthermore, implementing lifestyle modifications that prevent vaginal irritants from altering the vaginal pH and immune-suppressing activities, such as smoking, also help prevent bacterial vaginosis recurrence.

 Yet, there’s a need for further research to determine how viable probiotics are in preventing BV.
 Additionally, more studies are necessary for identifying additional strains that contribute to BV infections, so proper treatment is administered.
 In the meantime, taking an oral probiotic supplement containing various strains of lactobacilli and up to one billion colony forming units can help preserve vaginal health.